kenjij/mos-eisley-lambda/README.md

 end
 ```

-Add handlers to process the Slack event.
+The other handler types are where Slack events are processed.
+These handlers are called asynchronous to the original Slack event so there is no time constraint.
+(See [Event Lifecycle](#event-lifecycle) for more details.)

 ```ruby
 ME::Handler.add(:command, 'A Slack command') do |event, myself|